JobfullyAdmin/geekology/source/_posts/2013-01-29-job-description-review-by-developer-qa-engineer.markdown

 ---
 <h2>QA Engineer - Desktop Virtualization (Seattle)</h2>
 <p>
-In this series, I invite someone with matching or related technical background to review a real job description we find online.
-In these reviews, we learn the unfiltered feedback and thoughts from the technical people who are the target readers of these job descriptions.
-Please note: each review only reflects the opinion of one individual - that specific reviewer.
+In this series, I invite someone to review a real job description with matching or related technical background.
+In these reviews, you'll learn the unfiltered feedback and thoughts from the technical people who are the target readers of these job descriptions.
+Please note: each review reflects only the opinion of the specific reviewer.
 </p>
 <!-- More -->
 <p><strong>Please give us your career summary.</strong></p>